Counseling, Therapy, and Psychology: What's the Difference?

 Compare the Practice Differences for Mental Health Professionals

 All mental health professionals apply the principles of psychology to help clients address their mental health needs.
-However, there are significant psychiatrist vs.psychologist vs. therapist vs.counselor differences, especially within education and scope of practice.
+However, there are significant psychiatrist vs.psychologist vs. therapist vs.counselor differences, especially within their scopes of practice.

 Counselors

-Counselors provide advice and psychological counseling to clients, often to address a specific issue, such as grief or career decisions.
+Counselors provide advice and psychological counseling to clients, often to address a specific issue, such as dealing with grief or making career decisions.
 They help the client understand the nature of their problem and find the best way to solve it.
-Counseling can be short-term or long-term, depending on the client's goals and needs.
+Counseling can be short- or long-term, depending on the client's goals and needs.

-• Common specializations: Addiction and substance misuse, career, marriage and family, mental health, rehabilitation
+• Common specializations: Addiction and substance use, career, marriage and family, mental health, rehabilitation

 • Projected job growth between 2022-2032: 18% (BLS, May 2022)